MatteoM95/Default-of-Credit-Card-Clients-Dataset-Analisys/README.md

 ### Logistic Regression

 Logistic Regression is a parametric, discriminative binary classification algorithm.
 The name is given after the fact that the algorithm can be interpreted as part of the _Generalized Linear Model_, where the response variables are distributed according to a Bernoulli distribution.
-In particular, the model assumes the predictors to be linked to the mean of the response variables ($p_{i}$) as:
+In particular, the model assumes the predictors to be linked to the mean of the response variables ( $ p_{i} $ ) as:

 $$ observation\ ( x_{i} , y_{i}) \ ,\ y_{i} \ realization\ of\ Y_{i} \sim Bernoulli( p_{i}( x_{i}))$$